Posey (18CH281)

 excavation units.
 Slightly more than 1,500 objects are included in the

-collection that were generated by the excavations undertaken in 1985.
+collection that were generated by the excavations undertaken by Barse in 1985.
 Among

-these artifacts are Indian and European ceramics, terra cotta and white
+these artifacts are Indigenous and European ceramics, red and white

 clay tobacco pipe fragments, glass, lithic tools and debitage, nails and